raspberrypilearning/3D-scene/en/step_6.md

 ---

-title: Control movement speed with a variable
+title: Control move or turn speed with a variable

 ---